 Fashion showroom in India

-Sans Souci lighting fixtures have come to represent Czech glass in the newly opened 170 sq m showroom of the Indian designer Ashish Soni.
-The light fixtures, which were made exclusively in the Czech Republic, enhance the presentation of luxurious fabrics and interior accessories.
-Each of them is different, yet the overall impression is that of a compact presentation of current trends.
-The popular metallic colours stand out thanks to the simple shapes of hand-blown components, while solitary pendants in the form of sweets contrast with the enormous lighting object accompanied by an artistic wall sculpture.
+Sans Souci lighting fixtures have come to represent the Bohemian glass in the 170 sqm showroom of the Indian designer Ashish Soni.
+The luminaires, made exclusively in the Czech Republic, enhance the presentation of luxurious fabrics and interior accessories.
+Each of them has its own distinct style, yet the overall impression is that of a compact presentation of current trends.
+The popular metallic colours stand out thanks to the simple shapes of the hand-blown components.
+Solitary pendants in the form of sweets contrast with the enormous lighting object accompanied by an artistic wall sculpture.
 Besides the modern installations, the showroom also features a traditional crystal light fixture.

 The Ashish N Soni fashion boutique is located at a lucrative address at Defence Colony – an affluent locality to the south of Delhi that is home to high-end shops, classy restaurants and the showrooms of world-renowned brands.